alexwinston/RunJettyRun/README.md

 The "classLoader" is now required to be injected into the WebAppContext in order to pickup the project classpath in Eclipse.
 I imagine there might be a better way to do this but it was the best I could do for this first version.
 Any thoughts are welcome on how this could be improved.

+* Take special note of the fact that the "Ref id" must match the "New id" for the WebAppContext.

 Notes
 -----
 The Project and Web Application properties on the Run Configuration dialog are still required to have a value.
 Currently they are ignored and the next release will remove these unused properties and replace them with a single option to specify the jetty.xml file.